SamikshaPJain/CICD-Projects/Netflix_Clone/README.md

 - Provide the required basic details and click "Submit."
 - You will receive your TMDB API key.

-Now recreate the Docker image with your api key:
+Now recreate the Docker image with your api key and run it:
 ```
 docker build --build-arg TMDB_V3_API_KEY=<your-api-key> -t netflix .
+docker run -d -p 8081:80 netflix
 ```
+Can access it on http://<ec2-elastic-ip>:8081

 **Phase 2: Security**